A Survey on Non-Autoregressive Generation for Neural Machine Translation and Beyond: Extensive Applications Beyond NMT

 \subsection{Text to Speech}

 Significant progress has also been made in the non-autoregressive text to speech (NAR TTS) task.
 Ren~\etal~\cite{ren2019fastspeech} point out three main problems in autoregressive TTS compared with the non-autoregressive fashion, i.e., the speed of the inference stage is slow, the generated speech is not robust, and the generated speech is unable to be controlled.
 Accordingly, they present a model based on Transformer in a non-autoregressive manner to alleviate the above three problems.
 Besides, one-to-many (O2M) mapping problem is typical in NAR TTS since differences lie in human speaking greatly.
 Many other NAR TTS models are also proposed to alleviate this problem and improve speech quality.
-Peng~\etal~\cite{peng2020non} propose ParaNet, which extracts attention from the auto-regressive TTS model and then re-defines the alignment.
+Peng~\etal~\cite{peng2020non} propose ParaNet, which extracts attention from the autoregressive TTS model and then re-defines the alignment.
 Lu~\etal~\cite{lu2021vaenar} apply the variational auto-encoder structure to model the alignment information with a latent variable and further use the attention-based soft alignment strategy.
 Shah~\etal~\cite{shah2021non} propose a NAR model by replacing the attention module of the conventional attention-based TTS model with an external duration model for low-resource and highly expressive speech.
 Besides, a very deep VAE model with residual attention also benefits the NAR TTS~\cite{liu2021vara}.
 Notice that the above models may need a teacher model to guide their learning.
 Lee~\etal~\cite{lee2020bidirectional} propose a bidirectional inference variational auto-encoder to rely less on the teacher model and meanwhile without decreasing the performance.
 Since over-smoothing is a severe problem that harms the performance of NAR TTS models, many works focus on alleviating this problem.
 Ren~\etal~\cite{ren2022revisiting} summarize these methods into the two categories, i.e., simplify data distributions~\cite{wang2017tacotron,lancucki2021fastpitch}, which provides more conditional input information, and enhance modeling methods~\cite{guo2022multi,kim2020glow}, which try to enhance the model capacity to fit the complex data distributions.
 Ren~\etal~\cite{ren2022revisiting} combine these two methods to improve the performance of NAR TTS further.
 The diversity problem of TTS is also explored in recent work.
 Bae~\etal~\cite{Bae2022hierarchical} propose a variational autoencoder with the hierarchical and multi-scale structure for NAR TTS (HiMuV-TTS) to improve the diversity of generated speech.
+As most parallel end-to-end TTS models fail to disentangle general prosody features from the speech, Li~\etal~\cite{li2022cross} introduce a cross-utterance conditional VAE (CUC-VAE) system to achieve better naturalness and more prosody diversity.
+Besides, Liu~\etal~\cite{liu2022controllable} propose Controllable and LOssless Non-autoregressive End-to-end TTS (CLONE) to model the general prosody effectively.